filiph/egamebook/edgehead/README.md

 output in either case.

 Ultimately, you should default to playtesting *without* these cheats.
-If playing the game is only fun if you can force each action to succeed or fail, then the game is broken.
+If playing the game is only fun when you can force each action to succeed or fail, then the game is broken.
 But the cheats are useful for predictably getting yourself into an interesting situation, and for seeing "what happens".